 Lightweight Python, TypeScript, and C# helpers.
 SDK is not required to govern AI.

-See the decision, policy hash, receipt chain, and evidence pack behind a deterministic governed-action example.
+See the decision, policy hash, receipt chain, and evidence pack behind a deterministic governed-action example — the three proofs of authority, causation, and viability.